h3llix/blog/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to h3llix writes!
 ---

-This is a blank Quartz installation.
-	See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is my space to write, experiment, and learn.
+Some of my posts might be thoughtful, others might be random—but all of them are part of the process!